Tsuga mertensiana: Etymology

-Mertensiana refers to Karl Heinrich Mertens (1796–1830), a German botanist who collected the first specimens as a member of a Russian expedition in 1826–1829.
+The species name mertensiana refers to Karl Heinrich Mertens (1796–1830), a German botanist who collected the first specimens as a member of a Russian expedition in 1826–1829.

 Distribution

 The distribution of T. mertensiana stretches from Kenai Peninsula, Alaska, to northern Tulare County, California.
 Its range fairly closely matches that of T. heterophylla (western hemlock), found less than 100 km from the Pacific Ocean, apart from an inland population in the Rocky Mountains in southeast British Columbia, northern Idaho, and western Montana.
 The inland populations most likely established after deglaciation by remarkable long-distance dispersal of more than 200 km from the coast populations.
 Their ranges differ in California, where western hemlock is restricted to the Coast Ranges and mountain hemlock is found in the Klamath Mountains and Sierra Nevada.
 Unlike western hemlock, mountain hemlock mostly grows at high altitudes except in the far north, from sea level to 1000 m in Alaska, 1600 to 2300 m in the Cascades in Oregon, and 2500 to 3050 m in the Sierra Nevada.